Las Vegas weddings: Wedding chapels

 The majority of the newer wedding chapels are located on the Las Vegas Strip.
 A local law in the 1970s made it impossible to build a free standing wedding chapel on the Las Vegas Strip.
 The older wedding chapels will be found downtown.

 Themed weddings

 Many chapels also offer themed weddings.
 Common themes include Hawaiian, Fairy Tale, Star Trek, Star Wars, Gothic, Halloween, and weddings with an Elvis impersonator or Michael Jackson impersonator.
 The Tropicana has offered a "rock star" wedding officiated by former Quiet Riot frontman Paul Shortino.
-Every year an electronic dance festival called Electric Daisy Carnival held at the Las Vegas Motor Speedway offers couples to marry during the festival with varied themes, these packages are an option when purchasing entry, prices range from $300-$700.

-Outside Las Vegas

-Second in popularity to the wedding chapel option is to have a ceremony performed outdoors somewhere in the surrounding Las Vegas area.